zoonoo/azure-docs.ko-kr/articles/iot-edge/tutorial-python-module.md

     ```python
         # Define behavior for receiving an input message on input1
-        # Because this is a filter module, we forward this message to the "outputs" queue.
+        # Because this is a filter module, we forward this message to the "output1" queue.
         async def input1_listener(module_client):
             global RECEIVED_MESSAGES
             global TEMPERATURE_THRESHOLD